Home (1988 TV program): Broadcast history

 On September 24, 1993, as part of a flu prevention segment, Burbank-based physician Dr. Edward Gilbert gave flu shots to the co-hosts live on-air to encourage getting vaccinated for that season's variant.
 Gilbert, nervous during his first-ever television appearance, inadvertently administered Collins and Purcell's shots using the same syringe, not realizing his gaffe until just after administering Purcell's vaccine.
 Afraid the re-used and shared needle might have transmitted a disease between the two hosts, Collins underwent testing for HIV and hepatitis immediately after taping the broadcast as a precautionary measure, testing negative for both diseases.

+On March 9, 1994, ABC's director of broadcast standards and practices, Susan Futterman, ordered the censorship of on-air remarks by pediatrician Dr. Jay Gordon in which Gordon warned about the marketing of drugs and alcohol to children.
+Gordon attributed the decision to Futterman.
+Executive producer Woody Fraser initially overrode the censorship, though the two had recurring disputes over editorial standards throughout the series' run.
+Fraser told the Los Angeles Times that content decisions on Home were shaped by its commercial relationships: "Susan Futterman never says to you directly it has anything to do with potential sponsor problems, but the Home show is considered to be an advertiser-friendly show.
+So we sell a lot of spots.
+We make a lot of money for the network."

 Notwithstanding the temporary reprieve due to the network passing on Shirley, Home aired its last broadcast on April 8, 1994; its time slot would be taken over three days later by Mike and Maty, occupying the hour until its final broadcast on June 7, 1996, to be replaced on June 10 of that year by Caryl & Marilyn: Real Friends.
 After only a year, the latter series (following a nearly 2 1/2-month run of repeats) was replaced on August 11, 1997 by The View, which occupies the time slot to this day and eventually gained back all clearance from the network's affiliates at its proper time.